karlpatrickespiritu/todo-react-flux/README.md

 # todo-react-flux
-simple todo app using react with flux pattern
+a very simple todo app using react with flux pattern